kristinemlarson/gnssrefl/README.md

 - Joakim Strandberg provided python RINEX translators.
 - Johannes Boehm provided source code for the refraction correction.
 - At UNAVCO, Kelly Enloe made Jupyter notebooks and Tim Dittmann made docker builds.
-- Makan Karegar added NMEA capability.
+- Makan Karegar added the NMEA capability.
-- Dave Purnell added the <code>invsnr</code> capability.
+- Dave Purnell provided his inversion code, which is now running in the <code>invsnr</code> capability.
 - Carolyn Roesler helped with the original Matlab codes.
 - Felipe Nievinski and Simon Williams have provided significant advice for this project.
+- Clara Chew and Eric Small developed the soil moisture algorithm; I ported it to python with Kelly's help.

 Kristine M. Larson

 [https://kristinelarson.net](https://kristinelarson.net)

-This documentation was updated on July 26, 2022.
+This documentation was updated on August 29, 2022

 <HR>